NiallxD/NatureWithNiall/src/site/notes/2.0 - 📝 Blog Posts/2.6 - 🌍 Environment/Canada FAQ.md

 ## Arriving In Canada

->[!FAQ]- How long does immigration at the airport take?
+>[!INFO]- How long does immigration at the airport take?
 >
 >Check you have everything you need before you arrive in Canada.
 Immigration Canada has a handy guide [here](https://www.canada.ca/en/immigration-refugees-citizenship/services/work-canada/iec/prepare-arrival.html).
 >